m2c2-project/m2c2kit/README.md

 m2c2kit is flexible and can be integrated into many use cases:

-- [`no-js-bundler-development`](examples/no-js-bundler-development/) - How to use m2c2kit in simple JavaScript without bundlers or TypeScript transplilation.
+- [`no-js-bundler-development`](examples/no-js-bundler-development/) - How to use m2c2kit in simple JavaScript without bundlers or TypeScript transpilation.

 - [`android-simple-webview`](examples/android-simple-webview/) - Android Studio project showing m2c2kit assessments integrated into a native Android app.
 Assessments are bundled into the app and do not require an internet connection.